 Depression affects many young Australians and can have a serious impact on personal development and wellbeing.
-It is therefore important that young people are able to recognise some of the signs and symptoms of depression, both in themselves and friends, and feel comfortable seeking further support when required.
+It is important that students are able to recognise some of the signs and symptoms of depression, both in themselves and friends, and feel comfortable seeking further support when required.

-Depression refers to several conditions characterised by constant feelings of sadness guilt, irritability and worthlessness.
-Depression is classified as such when this state persists for a period of at least two weeks and interferes in daily functioning (such as work, school or sport commitments).
-Depression often results in impaired sleeping patterns and appetite, a diminished interest in daily activities and general fatigue.
+Feelings of sadness, guilt, irritability or even worthlessness are something most people experience at some point.
+However, when these feelings are present for most of the day, every day for at least two weeks and interfere in daily functioning (such as work, school or sport commitments), then this is considered clinical depression.
+Depression often results in impaired sleeping patterns and appetite, diminished interest in daily activities and general fatigue.
 Although sometimes triggered by life events, such as bullying or the breakup of a relationship, depression can often occur without any obvious reason or trigger.
 Severe depression may result in suicidal thoughts.

 Depression has a range of symptoms, and people may not experience all of these symptoms.
 However, some common ones are: